Regular procedure

 Once an appeal is lodged before the CNDA, the audio recording can be obtained by asylum seekers’ lawyers (although this is not mandatory).
 Even if most of the lawyers pleading before the Court are based in Paris and its surroundings, it is much easier for asylum seekers to get access to the audio recording through them.
 The audio recording can be relied upon to substantiate the appeal.

-A written transcription of the interview is made by the protection officer in charge.
-The report is not a verbatim transcript of the interview as in practice the protection officer takes notes themselves at the same time as they conduct the interview.
+A written transcript of the interview is made by the protection officer in charge.
+The report is not a verbatim transcript of the interview, as in practice the protection officer takes notes themselves at the same time as they conduct the interview.
 The report is a summary of the questions asked by the protection officer, the answers provided by the asylum seeker and, since the adoption of the 2018 reform of the law on asylum, the observations formulated by the third person if applicable.
 It also mentions the duration of the interview, the presence (or not) of the interpreter and the conditions in which the asylum seeker wrote their application.
 It also includes, if applicable, the grounds for protection regarding the underaged children of the asylum seeker, the observations of the protection officer and the publicly available sources which may have been consulted by the protection officer for the examination of the case.
 The report is sent to the asylum seeker together with the notification of a negative decision; in the regular procedure it can be sent before the notification, if the applicant so requests.
-The report is written in French and is not translated for the applicant.
+The report is written in French and it is not translated for the applicant.
 In practice, the quality of the interview report can vary, as highlighted in OFPRA and UNHCR quality control reports (see Regular Procedure: General).

 The interview report and the draft decision written by the protection officer are then submitted for validation to the section manager.
 In September 2013, a procedure of signature transfer was set up in order to accelerate the processing delays by enabling some protection officers to sign off on their own decisions.